kaaroll99/HueTweaker/README.md

 # HueTweaker

 The application allows users to manage the name color themselves with a single command.
+The user can choose one of the predefined colors prepared on the server or set his own.
 The application also includes several commands for administrators to customize the bot's operation for a specific server.

 - **[Gitbook docs](https://huetweaker.gitbook.io/docs/)**
 - **[Discord Application directory](https://discord.com/application-directory/1209187999934578738)**